 Among the many problems that have confronted the medical sciences since humans first began exploring space, a main one is adaptation to the conditions of changed gravitational force.
-Upon arrival in weightlessness (first three to seven days) and upon the return to Earth (from landing to three to five days later), virtually all crew members experience a number of negative reactions and sensory disorders (orientational illusions, vertigo, dizziness, problems focusing on and tracking visual objects), which are perceived as uncomfortable and can be accompanied by space motion sickness.

-Assessment of eye movement reactions leads to faster and less expensive treatment of patients suffering from vertigo, dizziness and equilibrium disturbances.
+Upon arrival in weightlessness (first three to seven days) and upon the return to Earth (from landing to three to five days later), virtually all crew members experience a number of negative reactions and sensory disorders (orientational illusions, vertigo, dizziness, problems focusing on and tracking Assessment of eye movement reactions leads to faster and less expensive treatment of patients suffering from vertigo, dizziness and equilibrium disturbances.